sokolj1/minimal-mistakes/_posts/2018-03-14-How-the-Philadelphia-Eagles-Won-Super-Bowl-52.md

 ## Carson Wentz

 Quarterback is arguably the most important position in American football.
-[Some would say](https://twitter.com/undisputed/status/806275534418153473) Quarterback is the even most difficult position to play in all of sports.
-Despite subjective thought, I believe it can be agreed upon that more times than not, the performance of the quarterback has a significant influence on the success of the team.
-That being said, it is worthwhile to analyze the performance of Carson Wentz, Philadelphia's starting Quarterback until week 13 (12-10-2017) to rationalize their amazing season.
+[Some would say](https://twitter.com/undisputed/status/806275534418153473) Quarterback is even the most difficult position to play in all of sports.
+Despite subjective thought, I believe it can be agreed upon that more times than not, the performance of a quarterback has significant influence on the success of a team.
+That being said, it is worthwhile to analyze the performance of Carson Wentz, Philadelphia's starting Quarterback until week 13 (12-10-2017) to rationalize Philly's amazing season.

 ### QBR